 Workplace search is seeing rapid growth.

-Mainstream adoption of of Large Language Models has brought about a wave of productivity tools that address the challenges of enterprise knowledge management.
+Mainstream adoption of Large Language Models has brought about a wave of productivity tools that address the challenges of enterprise knowledge management.
 At a basic level, these platforms enable a business to search an index of their own files and data.

 The more recent addition of chatbots has expanded search to include analysis and answer generation.
 This combination of search and Generative AI chat is commonly known as RAG (Retrieval Augmented Generation).